mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 ### Python client code for the Neo4J Movie graph database example

-The following listing shows an example from the Neo4J documention that I modified:
+The following listing shows an example from the Neo4J documentation that I modified:

 ```python
 import logging, sys, os